CptHilda0079/CptHilda0079/README.md

         </ul>
         </li>
         <li>🔵I also know a thing or two about Data Science🔵</li>
-        <li>☕️And also a thing or two about coding in Java and some front end web development🕸</li>
+        <li>☕️And also a thing or two about coding in Java and some front-end web development🕸</li>
         <li>Outside of tech, my pet hobbies are:
             <ul>
                 <li>⌛️Climbing/Bouldering⌛️</li>